-Living on a budget is difficult in this economy because you don’t only have to fight with staggering oil prices and rising electricity bills, buying food is also turning into luxury because food prices are seriously a blow on your budget.
+Living on a budget is difficult in this economy because you don’t only have to fight with staggering oil prices and rising electricity bills, buying food is also turning into a luxury because food prices are seriously a blow to your budget.
 Here we are not only talking about your favorite crackers and cheese, in fact, the usual vegetables and beans are also ready to bite our pocket.
-That’s why people find it hard to eat healthily without breaking their bank.
+That’s why people find it hard to eat healthily without breaking the bank.
 Yes, we understand that it is difficult, but thankfully not rocket science.

 With careful planning and smart strategies, you can save money on grocery items while sticking to the healthy end of the diet.
 Here is how to save money from going down the grocery drain: